piyush21g/erppk/README.md

 ![App Screenshot](https://github.com/piyush21g/erppk/blob/main/Screenshots/Screenshot%202024-03-14%20152039.png)
 ![App Screenshot](https://github.com/piyush21g/erppk/blob/main/Screenshots/Screenshot%202024-03-14%20150218.png)

+### Live Demonstration

+- Check out our dynamic ecommerce dashboard in action!
+This short video highlights key features such as easy product management, order tracking, and intuitive calendar views.
+With quick access to employee and customer details, streamline your ecommerce tasks effortlessly.
+Watch to see how our dashboard can enhance business operations through the following link: https://drive.google.com/file/d/1ux46GuK4KlDr8c-PiTg7fSvEIx3MxPTT/view?usp=sharing
 ### Contributing

 - Contributions are welcome!
 Feel free to submit pull requests or open issues for any improvements or suggestions.

+### License

+- This project is licensed under the MIT License.